nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 🛠️ Setup | 2025-05-31 | Added pyproject.toml

+- Created and staged pyproject.toml file
+- This file is used to manage project dependencies and configuration
+- Utilized Poetry for dependency management

+This is a foundational step in setting up the project environment.

 ## 🚀 Deploy | 2025-05-31 | Set up new GitHub Actions workflow

 - Added a new workflow file: .github/workflows/et-pipeline.yml